lootie/KernelMatrices.jl/README.md

    written it in that awkward way after the official paper results had all been computed.
 But for future releases, please expect different (and more reasonable) behavior for this arg.

-3. **Small performance improvements**.
-In general, the code tries to be both fast and pedagogical.
+3. **Small performance improvements.** In general, the code tries to be both fast and pedagogical.
 After this release, I am going to think more excluisvely about being fast.

+4. **Small readability improvements.** Some of this code was written well over a year ago, and I think I've gotten better at writing ergonomic and readable code.
+Again, in the interest of being sure that I'm releasing code that corresponds exactly to the results shown in the paper, I have not gone in and improved little guts in the code base.
+But in the next release, I will do that.

 # A note from the author